Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-## Use Case 7 - Viewing and playing a published game
+## Use Case 6 - Viewing and playing a published game
 A user would like to view their classmate's games and play one.

 1. The user turns on the BlastPad.
 2. Then connects a keyboard and mouse to the BlastPad.
 3. Then selects the “Classroom” option on the main menu of the home screen.
-4. Then selects the “View Classroom(s)” button from the “Classroom” page menu.
-5. Then the user scrolls through the list of Classrooms they have joined and selects one.
 6. The user scrolls through the list of published games in the Classroom and selects one for download.
 7. The user plays the downloaded game on their BlastPad.